Finding Credit Card Debt Relief

 Financial Literacy Specialist

-But every financial situation is different, and there are multiple ways to get out of credit card debt:
+Every financial situation is different, and there are multiple ways to get out of credit card debt.
+The most common methods are:

-1. Do a credit card balance transfer so you can pay off the debt interest-free
+1. Credit card balance transfer: Helps you pay off the debt interest-free

-2. Consolidate the debt with a low-interest personal loan
+2. Consolidation loan: Combines debt into one low-interest personal loan

-4. Settle debt for less than you owe, but you’ll take a hit to your credit
+4. Debt Settlement: Settles debt for less than you owe, but you’ll take a hit to your credit.

 So, how do you know which solution is right for you?
 The answer is through consumer credit counseling.
-And Consolidated Credit is here to help you zero in on the right solution for your unique financial situation using these three steps.
+At Consolidated Credit, we’re here to help you zero in on the right solution for your unique financial situation using these three steps.

 Need help now?